VanshajSaxena/vanshaj-saxena-hugo/content/projects/backend-and-java/index.md

 - [Dabbled with AOP](https://github.com/VanshajSaxena/springBootAOP)

-These projects have greatly contributed to my fundamental understanding of computer science and software engineering.
+These projects have greatly contributed to my fundamental understanding of computer science and software engineering which are foundational to backend programming.

 These projects helped me get a grasp on principles like **Inversion of Control (IoC)** and **Dependency Injection (DI)**.